 Students are admitted each fall semester.
 The deadline for fall admission applications is December 15 of the prior calendar year.
-For more information regarding the Communication Graduate Program please view the Graduate Student Handbook.
+Click here for more information regarding the Communication Graduate Program.

 How to Apply